slidenerd/ec2-mean-test/EC2.md

  12. **Setup Elastic IP** before getting a domain name
  13. How to setup a custom domain with **Godaddy**?
  14. How to setup **FREE SSL** on the custom domain using **LetsEncrypt/Certbot**?
 Let's GOO!
+A small note would be that on a true production system, you want to install Node Express PM@

 # Step 1: Setup Ubuntu instance on EC2